ai-learning-space/sql-expert/Advanced SQL/Window Functions Types.md

 # Window Functions Types 🔍📊

-We explored how *window functions* work and introduced the concept of a *data window* that is passed to a *window function*.
+We explored how window functions work and introduced the concept of a _data window_ that is passed to a window function.
 Now it's time to examine the different types of window functions.

 Window functions can be categorized into three groups:

-- *Aggregate Window Functions* 📊
+- Aggregate Window Functions 📊
-- *Ranking Window Functions* 🥇🥈🥉
+- Ranking Window Functions 🥇🥈🥉
-- *Offset Window Functions* ⬅️➡️
+- Offset Window Functions ⬅️➡️

 ![window-function-types.png](https://raw.githubusercontent.com/WebOfRussia/sql-course/refs/heads/main/Advanced%20SQL/img/window-function-types.png)